10 best beaches in Cornwall, Devon and Dorset for 2021

 East Portlemouth beach isn’t just one of the best family beaches in Devon, it’s three − Mill Bay, Fishermans Cove and Smalls Cove – all of which look west across the bay towards the popular holiday destination of Salcombe, just over half-an-hour’s drive away.
 East Portlemouth beaches are quieter than those close to Salcombe and shallow waters and safe bathing awards mean kids can paddle peacefully.
 The beaches have easily accessible toilets and access for wheelchairs and buggies.
 Check out the spectacular views from the National Trust coastal path or explore the sea life in rock pools.

-Want to spend longer on the beach this summer, take a look at 10 beautiful family holiday homes for UK staycations.
-And don't forget to follow Family Traveller on Facebook and Instagram for holiday news and travel updates - or just to say ‘hi’.
+Want more than just beaches?
+Take a look at the 20 most beautiful places in the UK to visit this year.
+And don’t forget to follow Family Traveller on Facebook and Instagram for holiday news and travel updates – or just to say ‘hi’.